Jrumfelt/Overtime/README.md

   <img src="Images/Home Screen.PNG" width="800" height="500">
 </p>

-Schedule Overime - Opens a window that allows user to sign employees up for overtime and then calculate priority.<br>
+<b>Schedule Overime</b> - Opens a window that allows user to sign employees up for overtime and then calculate priority.<br>
-Edit - Opens a window for editing the employee table.
+<b>Edit</b> - Opens a window for editing the employee table.
 Used to change details in the employee table, such as name, id, hire descriptions, etc. Useful when an employee cancels overtime and needs to be moved back to their previous position.<br>
-Reset - Used to reset the table after the current overtime block is complete.
+<b>Reset</b> - Used to reset the table after the current overtime block is complete.
 This will add relevant information to the hired log as well as clear the hired, hired position, and previous position columns for all hired employees.<br>
-View Logs - Opens window with logs showing all previous overtime hires and descriptions for all previous edits.<br>
+<b>View Logs</b> - Opens window with logs showing all previous overtime hires and descriptions for all previous edits.<br>
-Add New Employee - Used to add a new employee to the overtime software database.<br>
+<b>Add New Employee</b> - Used to add a new employee to the overtime software database.<br>
-Quit - Quit and close the application.<br>
+<b>Quit</b> - Quit and close the application.<br>

 ### Overtime Sign Up